 John grew up in Marin City and found refuge in the arts as an escape from a troubled home life.
 Street life and drug use caught up to him, landing John in Marin County Jail numerous times and eventually in San Quentin State Prison for several years.
 Refusing to give up, John worked hard and earned his GED while in prison.
 After he was released, John went on to attend classes at College of Marin, Santa Rosa Junior College and Butte College.
 He is currently a recognized musician, tattoo artist, and hairstylist who often provides his services at low or no cost to those in need.
 John believes in the importance of giving back and understands the therapeutic value of art and music.
 The artist name he writes music under is 'FREEDOM.'
 His self-produced debut EP, All My Life, was released in January 2018 on his very own record label, Revolution Records.
 His follow up album, Surviving The Odds, was released in July 2018.
 Founding and creating STOP has developed as part of the natural progression of his life’s work and passion.

 Melissa grew up in Novato and graduated from Novato High School.
 She went on to earn a B.A. degree in Psychology from Sonoma State University with a minor in Business Administration.
-Melissa continued her education in law school, receiving her J.D. from UC Hastings College of the Law in San Francisco.
-Currently she works for a private K-12 school and was recently promoted to Classroom Coordinator.
-She is in the process of obtaining her teaching credential in Special Education.
-Melissa feels in her element most when working with the youth in her community.
+Melissa continued her education in law school, receiving her J.D. from UC Hastings College of the Law in San Francisco in 2004.
+Her work experience began at a young age in the family retail business.
+Melissa was an office manager for a solar company, a technical support analyst for a software company, and most recently she worked as a Classroom Coordinator for a private K-12 school.
+Melissa feels most in her element when working with the youth in her community.
 An artist at heart, she recognizes the value of providing young people the opportunity to explore and develop their creative talents.

 Bio coming soon...